Vasco0x4/xenoRAT/README.md

+---

+This repository is a fork of the original project, enhanced for educational and learning purposes.
+The improvements compared to the base version include:

+### UI Improvements
+- Minimalist theme using Segoe UI for better user experience

+### Enhanced Encryption System
+- Implemented dynamic IV generation for AES encryption
+- Added custom obfuscation layer to reduce signature detection
+- Modified CBC mode and padding for improved evasion techniques

+### Optimized Compression System
+- Implemented custom compression format constants
+- Added DeflateStream fallback mechanism
+- Improved error handling and memory management
+- Optimized buffer sizes and compression ratios

+> Note: This project is actively being developed with continuous improvements to the client architecture.
+---

 # Xeno Rat

-![image](https://github.com/user-attachments/assets/51724324-526d-49dc-9ea9-83a6923295fb)

 Xeno Rat is a remote access tool (RAT) that is used to control a computer remotely.
 It is written in C# and is compatible with Windows 10, 11.
 It is meant to stable, completely open source, easy to use and has a lot of features.

+![image](https://github.com/user-attachments/assets/51724324-526d-49dc-9ea9-83a6923295fb)

 </span>